exercism/bash/exercises/practice/reverse-string/.articles/performance/content.md

 sys     0m0.000s
 ```

-If we can loop backwards, don't even need the variable.
+If we can loop backwards, we don't even need to save the length to a variable.
 We even get a tiny improvement since bash does not need to access the variable contents for each iteration.

 ```bash